bjoentrepreneur/openai-text-to-speech/README.md

 ## Usage

+1. Update the [text](https://github.com/bjoentrepreneur/openai-text-to-speech/blob/a5dcb496f7dd843a203b484064b631ccd0fbf464/src/index.js#L5C15-L5C15) to the output you want
-1. Run the application: `node src/index.js`
+2. Run the application: `node src/index.js`
-2. Check the `outputs` folder for the generated audio file.
+3. Check the `outputs` folder for the generated audio file.

 ## Project Structure
 ```